Fixed-Leg Silk Reeling Exercises

 1. Single Arm Reeling Silk – Front Circle (Zengmian).
 (Left and Right Side)

 2. Double Arm Reeling Silk – Front Circle.

 3. Single Arm Reeling Silk – Side Circle (Cemian).
 (Left and Right Side)

 4. Double Arm Reeling Silk – Side Circle.

 There are moving step RSEs (Bu Fa) which utilise a similar but not identical lower body motion.
 These are described in a separate article.

-Master Wang’s RSE set are the best tools I have found to grasp the idea of generating and training coiling in the legs and utilising its connection and application using the waist to generate the movement of the hand.
+Grandmaster Wang’s RSE set are the best tools I have found to grasp the idea of generating and training coiling in the legs and utilising its connection and application using the waist to generate the movement of the hand.
 As a step towards this they are an excellent aid to realising the ideas of ‘sung kua’ (relax the hip) and developing the necessary leg strength required of Chen Style Taiji.
-Without this leg strength Master Wang Hai-Jun says it is not possible to relax the upper body.
+Without this leg strength Grandmaster Wang Haijun says it is not possible to relax the upper body.

 These exercises are tools for developing a certain skill.
 That skill is called Chan si jin.
 It is the core skill or strength of Taiji.
 The exercises are not ritualistic but practical methods if they are used correctly.
 They need a great deal of practice to grasp the understanding what they offer.
 Without understanding, much practice and development of leg strength in practice, a student will leave these exercises (treasures) with little skill (empty pockets.)